 Current News and Information

-August 2020 - Our centre is now open and many of our user groups are now running their classes, but hopefully by September all our past and new users will be up and running.
+April 2021 - Our centre from April 12 can welcome back our children activities, please see our Facebook page for up to date information.
 We have in place Sanitiser Gel at both entrances and disinfectant spray and wipes to ensure that we remain Covid secure.

 Latest News - August 2019